 History & Background

 In the aftermath of Hurricane Katrina, when so many animals were found without a home, Dr. Gary Michelson started the Found Animals Foundation, which led to the microchipping and adoption of millions of pets.
-With a commitment to continue keeping pets and people together, he turned to the next scalable solution: increasing the availability of truly pet-friendly rental housing.
+With a commitment to continue keeping pets and people together, he turned to the next scalable solution: increasing the availability of truly pet-inclusive rental housing.

 Teaming up with the Human Animal Bond Research Institute (HABRI), the Michelson Found Animals Foundation commissioned a much-needed survey to better understand the issues and find the right solutions in order to keep animals with their owners.